-Albright House on Bedford Terrace, right next to the Alumnae House.
+Albright House is located on Bedford Terrace, right next to the Alumnae House.
 It was built in 1900.

-The house is only a half-block from a pharmacy and grocery store, where you can find anything from magic markers to ramen noodles.
-Walking one more block, students are in the center of town.
+Albright is only a half-block from a pharmacy and grocery store, where you can find anything from magic markers to ramen noodles.
+If you walk one more block, you're in the center of town.

 |Approximate number sharing a bathroom||21|